 How do I register and pay for the 2024 AP® Exams?

-STEP 1: Submit your Exam Fees – Submit your AP® Exam fees by clicking on the link below.
-Deadline to submit fees for the May 2020 exams is October 18, 2019.
+STEP 1: Submit your Deposit – Submit your $40 per exam AP® Exam fee by clicking on the link below.
+Deadline to submit a deposit and initiate the exam registration process for the May 2024 exams is October 22, 2023.

-Payment is possible with credit or debit card payments OR mailing in a check/money order.
+Deposit payment is possible with credit or debit card payments OR mailing in a check/money order.
 To mail in payment in the form of check or money order, please complete the order form online and mail a copy of the form to the address provided on the confirmation.
-Checks should be made payable to “APTS” and be postmarked by October 14, 2019 to ensure timely processing.
-Instructions will be provided in the summary email.
+Checks should be made payable to “APTS” and be postmarked by October 17, 2023 to ensure timely processing.
+Instructions will be provided in your summary email.

-- Because the bulk of MMSD exams are administered at a central location, students will receive a special Exam Join Code via email from APTS upon successful completion of exam fee submission.
-The Exam Join Codes will be emailed to the student email address provided on the payment form within 24-hrs of payment submission and verification.
+- Because the bulk of MMSD exams are administered at a central location, students will receive a special Exam Join Code via email from MMSD upon the close of the exam registration/deposit submission window.
+Look for this MMSD email after October 22, 2023.
+Deadline to apply the Exam Only Join Code to the student’s MyAP Account is October 30, 2023.